Deodate/mobile/README.md

-# ASSIGNMENT 1,2 AND 3 UI
+# ASSIGNMENT 1,2 AND 3 UI AND FUNCTIONS

 A new Flutter project.